 I used a LongAP 3 dBi before and the result was similar to the HNTenna.
 But there is a slight difference that resulted from the spatial diversity feature.

 With the LongAP, I witnessed hotspots in the southeast, south and west.
-Now with the HNTenna, I am able to witness hotspots from the east, south, west plus getting witnessed from the north thanks to the spatial diversity (and probably other features).
+Now with the HNTenna, I can witness hotspots from the east, south, west plus getting witnessed from the north thanks to the spatial diversity (and probably other features).

 Experience from other users

 There are plenty of other users who also have been using the HNTenna.
-Below, there is a Twitter user who placed the antenna on top of a building and reported over 200 witnesses.
+One Twitter user placed the antenna on top of a building and reported over 200 witnesses.

-Also, on Discord, there are users that report having the highest earning with this antenna and they can receive signals from 200 km away.
+Also, on Discord, some users report having the highest earning with this antenna and they can receive signals from 200 km away.

 The HNTenna is a special antenna that combines various features in one to serve the best performance for the Helium network.
 As you can see above, users are getting a lot of witnesses and they will never go back to the stock antenna after using the HNTenna.
 It’s worth noting that the spatial diversity and full radiation enables the true use-case of Helium: Providing coverage for IoT devices.
 A disadvantage may be the high price, especially for non-US shoppers, but with the results of the antenna, you can easily pay it off within months, weeks or even days.